mattppal/blog/src/content/blog/conference-preview-scale-by-the-bay-23.md

 Additionally, he'll walk us through a structured approach to AI app development loosely based on the test-driven development methodology used in traditional software engineering.

-This is one you _won't_ want to miss: learning from the _best_ in AI at peak hype cycle. 😂
+This is one you _won't_ want to miss: learn from the _best_ in AI when it's at peak hype. 😂

 ## Get a discount